afkungl/snippets/README.md

-# snippets
+# Snippets

+Things I need, but tend to forget.

-Examples of code and commands for different tools
+Examples of code and commands for different tools.